ethereum/go-ethereum/docs/_interface/mining.md

 ## CPU Mining with Geth

-When Geth is started is is not mining by default.
+When Geth is started it is not mining by default.
 Unless it is specifically instructed to mine, it acts only as a node, not a miner.
 Geth starts as a (CPU) miner if the `--mine` flag is provided.
 The `--miner.threads` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).

 ```shell